vanilla-project/php-cli-boilerplate/guide.md

 Directory names are in lower case.
 Class and interface files should be in upper case and match the class or interface names.
 Configuration, routes, and publically accessible files should be in lower case.

-For example the class `Vanilla` should be contained in file `Vanilla.php`, the publically accessible route to the application should be `index.php`.
+For example the class `Vanilla` should be contained in file `Vanilla.php`, the publicly accessible route to the application should be `index.php`.

 Tests match their production code file names with a `Test` suffix, e.g. tests for code in `src/Vanilla.php` should be written in `test/VanillaTest.php`.